halaSEBBAH/Search-Engine/README.md

 elasticsearch : 7.3.2

-### Overview of interaction with elasticsearch index usig python
+### Overview of interaction with elasticsearch index using python

 ```
 # Needed imports